ConstantinLiviu/50-Projects-in-50-days---HTML-CSS-JavaScript/Day 7 - Split Landing Page/README.md

-# 6 - Scroll Animation
+# 7 - Split Landing Page

     Version 1.0:

-    This project aims at creating a slide-in animation for elements as you scroll down or up the page.
+    This project splits the page in two, each half having its own background.
+As one hovers over each half it expands and page elements are changed.
+The buttons redirect to a YouTube video

     Project milestones are:
      ✔ create page structure;